 • Carrey routinely made his classmates roar with laughter with jokes and impressions.
 In third grade, the young jokester portrayed Santa dance during a Christmas pageant and did a silly, funny, enthusiastic dance.
 "I just remember seeing Sister Marie-Jean in her habit on her hands and knees pounding on the floor," he told the Globe and Mail.
 "And then she got up afterward and said, 'Jim wants to be a comedian when he grows up.'
 And that was it."
 (July 27, 1990)

-• After ninth grade, Carrey dropped out of school when his father, an accountant, lost his job.
+• After Grade 9, Carrey dropped out of school when his father, an accountant, lost his job.
 The Carreys, including Jim, went to work at the Titan Wheels Factory as security guards and janitors.
 For a while, they lived in their Volkswagen camper.
 Later, they slept in a tent. • At 15, Carrey landed his first gig as a ventriloquist at Yuk Yuks Comedy Club in Toronto and was booed off the stage.
 At 17, he returned to the stage with a stand-up act and was a hit with his celebrity impressions.

 • In 1983, Carrey starred in Introducing Janet, also known as Rubberface.
 Carrey portrayed struggling comic Tony Moroni who develops a friendship with a chubby, young girl. • Carrey moved Los Angeles and started acting lessons.
 He landed small television and film roles while honing his comedy act.
 In 1990, he joined the ensemble sketch-comedy show In Living Color and created off-beat, enduring characters.
 In 1994, Carrey starred in Ace Venutra: Pet Detective which was universally panned by critics but beloved by audiences.